-The Industrial Waste Area Zone A at the Pasco Landfill National Priorities List (NPL) Site is one of Washington State's most challenging cleanup sites due to the large amount of industrial waste disposed at Zone A in the 1970s.
+The Industrial Waste Area Zone A at the Pasco Landfill National Priorities List (NPL) site is one of Washington State's most challenging cleanup sites due to the large amount of industrial waste disposed there in the 1970s.

-During the project's design phase, the project team, including the contractor, worked closely with the regulators to incorporate remediation strategies to safely remove the buried drums and protect the nearby community.
-Green and Sustainable Remediation (GSR) tenants and the development of a carbon footprint tracking process were also included in the design.
-Because of the nature of remediation work, an adaptive management process was implemented to address the uncertainty of removing buried drums containing hazardous waste disposed of more than 50 years ago.
+During the project's design phase, the project team, including the contractor, worked closely with regulators to incorporate remediation strategies to safely remove the buried drums and protect the nearby community.
+Green and sustainable remediation (GSR) tenants and a carbon footprint tracking process were also included in the design.
+Because of the nature of remediation work, an adaptive management process was implemented to address the uncertainty of removing buried hazardous waste drums disposed of more than 50 years ago.

-Remediation activities occurred between October 2020 and August 2022 for one of the largest buried drum landfill cleanups in Washington state.
-More than 35,000 buried drums and 23,800 tons of waste were removed, excavated, categorized via HazCat[®] Chemical Identification, segregated by hazardous waste class, manifested, and transported to two out-of-state Resource Conversation and Recovery Act (RCRA) disposal facilities.
+Remediation activities occurred between October 2020 and August 2022, representing one of the largest buried drum landfill cleanups in Washington state.
+More than 35,000 buried drums and 23,800 tons of waste were removed, excavated, categorized via HazCat® Chemical Identification, segregated by hazardous waste class, manifested, and transported to two out-of-state Resource Conversation and Recovery Act (RCRA) disposal facilities.